Code-Institute-Submissions/CI_PP4_TheosKitchen/README.md

 <br>

 ### JavaScript Validation
-JSHint Static Code Analysis Tool for JavaScript was used to validate the Javascript files.
+JSHint Static Code Analysis Tool for JavaScript was used to validate the Javascript file.
-All Files passed with no errors and minimal warnings to show.
+The file for the theme switch passed with no errors.
 <details><summary>Theme Switch</summary>
 <img src="documentation/validation/validation-js-theme.jpg">
 </details>